qdm12/ddns-updater/docs/netcup.md

 ## Configuration

 Note: This implementation does not require a domain reseller account.
+The warning in the dashboard can be ignored.

 ### Example